 Gait and stride were assessed using the CatWalk XT 10.6 automated gait analysis system (Noldus Information Technology, Wageningen, the Netherlands) at 14, 28, and 56 days after manipulation (enthesis injury or sham operation).
 Mice were subjected to at least five runs in each assessment session.
 Following the identification and labeling of each footprint, gait data were generated.
 Functionality was assessed as in previous studies of recovery from nerve or enthesis damage

-Statistical analyses of quantitative real-time PCR results were performed with Excel using paired two-tailed t-test.
+Statistical analyses of quantitative real-time PCR results were performed with Excel (Microsoft, Redmond, WA) using paired two-tailed t-test.
 CatWalk gait analyses were performed using SPSS version 23 (IBM, Armonk, NY).
-Two-factor analysis of variance analyses were followed by planed comparisons (independent-sample t-test and one-sample t-test).
+Two-factor analysis of variance was followed by planned comparisons (independent-sample t-test and one-sample t-test).
 Quantification of single-molecule fluorescence in situ hybridization HCR results was performed using linear mixed model.
 The data are presented as means ± SD.
 All statistical details, including n values, are given in the figures and figure legends.

 The Neonatal Enthesis Heals by Formation of Hypocellular Domains Flanking an ECM Plug

 To study the healing process of the enthesis, we established a mouse model of partial injury (Figure 1A).
-Using postnatal day 7 mice, we performed a minimal cut of the skin and inserted a thin 32-gauge needle through the tendon and the Achilles enthesis, reaching the distal part of the calcaneus.
+Using postnatal day 7 mice, a minimal cut of the skin was performed and a thin 32-gauge needle was inserted through the tendon and the Achilles enthesis, reaching the distal part of the calcaneus.
 This procedure injured the enthesis throughout its length, while avoiding penetration of the bone marrow cavity and bleeding, thereby excluding the potential contribution of cells from the marrow space.
 Notably, as the mouse enthesis mineralizes at approximately 2 weeks postnatally, the injury was made in an unmineralized enthesis.

-Following the classic model of wound healing, we examined the injury site for the presence of inflammation.
+Following the classic model of wound healing, the injury site was examined for the presence of inflammation.
 For that, day 7 postinjury and noninjured limb sections were immunostained for F4/80, a specific marker for macrophages.

 As seen in Figure 1B and Supplemental Figure S1, no macrophages were detected in or around the injury site.
-To determine whether there was angiogenesis in the injured enthesis, we stained for the endothelial marker CD31
+To determine whether there was angiogenesis in the injured enthesis, endothelial marker CD31 staining was performed

 (Figure 1C and Supplemental Figure S2).
 The results showed no blood vessel invasion into the injury site.
 Together, these results suggested that in our enthesis injury model, healing did not involve inflammation and angiogenesis.

-To evaluate long-term remodeling of the injured enthesis, we examined mineralization by staining sections with Von Kossa stain at 5 months after injury.
+To evaluate long-term remodeling of the injured enthesis, mineralization was examined by staining sections with Von Kossa stain at 5 months after injury.
 As seen in Supplemental Figure S3, the healed enthesis was mineralized; however, the tidemark, which typically borders between mineralized and nonmineralized parts of the fibrocartilage enthesis, was disrupted, indicating a failure of the enthesis to heal completely.

-Collectively, the absence of inflammation and angiogenesis and the formation of hypocellular domains flanking an ECM plug suggest that the enthesis can heal via a novel mode of tissue repair.
+Collectively, the absence of inflammation and angiogenesis and the formation of hypocellular domains flanking an ECM plug suggested that the enthesis can heal via a novel mode of tissue repair.

 Hypocellular Scar at the Healing Neonatal Enthesis Is Formed Locally by Resident Cells

-Previous studies on enthesis healing described the formation of a scar tissue enriched with collagen type III.
+Previous studies on enthesis healing described the formation of a scar tissue enriched with COL3A1.

-To examine if the observed hypocellular scar in the injury site was composed of collagen type III, we immunostained 3 dpi and control limbs for COL3A1.
-As seen in Supplemental Figure S4, we failed to observe changes in the level of COL3A1 in or around the injury site.
+To examine if the observed hypocellular scar in the injury site was composed of COL3A1, we immunostained 3 dpi and control limbs for COL3A1.
+As seen in Supplemental Figure S4, no changes in the level of COL3A1 in or around the injury site were observed.

-The two main components of the enthesis ECM are collagen type I (COL1A1), which is expressed in the tendon and its transition into fibrocartilage; and collagen type II (COL2A1), which is expressed in the fibrocartilage and its transition into bone.
-Having observed the formation of an ECM plug in the healing enthesis, we examined the distribution of these two collagens during the healing process.
+The two main components of the enthesis ECM are COL1A1, which is expressed in the tendon and its transition into fibrocartilage; and COL2A1, which is expressed in the fibrocartilage and its transition into bone.
+Having observed the formation of an ECM plug in the healing enthesis, the study examined the distribution of these two collagens during the healing process.
 For that, double-immunofluorescence staining for COL1A1 and COL2A1 was performed on sections of 1, 3, and 7 dpi and age-matched uninjured Achilles entheses (Figure 2A and Supplemental Figures S5 and S6).
 In control entheses, the expected patterns of expression were seen, as COL1A1 was expressed in the tendon and the enthesis, whereas COL2A1 was expressed across cartilage, with limited overlap between the domains.

 In the injured enthesis, at 1 dpi, we observed accumulation of COL1A1 and COL2A1 at the injury site (Supplemental Figure S5); and at 3 and 7 dpi, the hypocellular domain and ECM plug were positive for COL1A1 and COL2A1.
 Interestingly, the overall patterns of expression were maintained, suggesting that the ECM plug forms locally by the cells flanking the injury site.
-Nevertheless, we observed several differences between the injured and uninjured enthesis.
-In the former, COL2A1 expression expanded into the tendon end of the enthesis, whereas in the ECM plug, the two expression domains expanded into each other.
+Nevertheless, we observed that, in the injured enthesis, COL2A1 expression expanded into the tendon end, whereas in the ECM plug, the two expression domains expanded into each other.

-To gain a better understanding of the loss of segregation between COL1A1 and COL2A1 expression domains, we examined at higher magnification the cells at the border between the two domains.
-As seen in Figure 2B, although cells in the uninjured enthesis expressed only one type of collagen, we observed same-stage cells of injured enthesis that co-expressed COL1A1 and COL2A1.
-In addition, although in the uninjured enthesis COL2A1 staining was observed in the ECM around the cells, at the cartilage end adjacent to the injury site, where histologically we identified shrinking chondrocytes, the empty lacunae of these cells were mostly COL2A1 positive and DAPI negative.
+To gain a better understanding of the loss of segregation between COL1A1 and COL2A1 expression domains, the cells at the border between the two domains were examined at higher magnification.
+As seen in Figure 2B, although cells in the uninjured enthesis expressed only one type of collagen, same-stage cells of injured enthesis that co-expressed COL1A1 and COL2A1 were observed.
+In addition, although in the uninjured enthesis COL2A1 staining was observed in the ECM around the cells, at the cartilage end adjacent to the injury site, where histologically the study identified shrinking chondrocytes, the empty lacunae of these cells were mostly COL2A1-positive and DAPI-negative.

-TEM Analysis Showed Swollen ER, Autophagic Vacuoles, and Cell Death along with Disorganized ECM in the Healing Enthesis
+TEM Analysis Shows Swollen ER, Autophagic Vacuoles, and Cell Death along with Disorganized ECM in the Healing Enthesis

-Our finding that the healing process of the enthesis involves local ECM secretion and cell loss led us to study this process at subcellular resolution.
-To this end, we used TEM to image both ends of the enthesis at 1 and 3 dpi.
-As seen in Figure 3A, at the tendon end of an uninjured control enthesis, we observed typically elongated tenocytes with apparent nuclei and ER.
+The finding that the healing process of the enthesis involves local ECM secretion and cell loss formed the basis of studying this process at subcellular resolution.
+To this end, TEM was used to image both ends of the enthesis at 1 and 3 dpi.
+As seen in Figure 3A, at the tendon end of an uninjured control enthesis, typically elongated tenocytes with apparent nuclei and ER were observed.
 In contrast, 1 dpi, cells of injured entheses displayed an increased number of Golgi apparatus, swollen ER, and numerous vesicles with the morphology of autophagic vacuoles.
 At 3 dpi, the condition of these cells deteriorated, as lost nuclei, swollen ER, and damaged mitochondria were observed (Supplemental Figure S7A).

 Overall, the findings of increased Golgi apparatus, swollen ER, and autophagic vacuoles in the injured enthesis cells are consistent with extensive ECM production, which may also explain ECM disorganization as well as induction of ER stress and autophagy.
 The observation of shrinking cells that had lost their nuclei suggests that these cells underwent apoptotic cell death.
 Finally, these results indicate that the healing process involves different responses at the two ends of the enthesis.

-The Injured Enthesis Undergoes ER Stress at 1 Day after Injury
+The Injured Enthesis Undergoes ER Stress One Day after Injury

 Enthesis Healing Involves Autophagy and Cell Death

-Our TEM analysis identified cellular features that are consistent with autophagy and cell death in the injured tissue.
-To confirm the occurrence of these processes, we tracked molecular markers for these processes.
-To examine the expression of the autophagy marker LC3-II, we applied our injury procedure to GFP-LC3 mice
+TEM analysis identified cellular features consistent with autophagy and cell death in the injured tissue.
+To confirm the occurrence of these processes, molecular markers involved in these processes were tracked.
+To examine the expression of the autophagy marker LC3-II, the study applied our injury procedure to GFP-LC3 mice

 and analyzed their entheses at 1 dpi.
 As seen in Figure 5, many LC3-II–positive cells were observed at the tendon end, whereas few LC3-II–positive cells were observed in the middle of the enthesis and cartilage.
 These results support the TEM observation and suggest that the healing process involves autophagy, most prominently at the tendon end of the injured tissue.